Delt-A/delt-a.github.io/_posts/2019-04-08-pwnable-tw-start.md

 ![Capture.PNG]({{site.baseurl}}/img/ctf/pwnable.tw/Capture.PNG)

-It's a .elf file.
+It's a .elf file (I only use it for open IDA correctly).
 Now we should open disassembler like IDA Pro.
 ![assembly.PNG]({{site.baseurl}}/img/ctf/pwnable.tw/assembly.PNG)

 We have two funcion: `_start` and `_exit`.